Diunna Greenleaf & Blue Mercy

 A series of recordings have shown Greenleaf to be a songwriter willing to venture outside of the usual blues lyric terrain.
 “With Blue Mercy we do blues songs that I’ve written and that are personal and from a woman’s point of view,” she says.
 “I simply write about what I see, what I hear, and what I know.
 I can only be me.”
 A social worker by training, she also sees the links between music and counsel, whether that’s comfort in the moment of a performance or taking an active role through her work with Blues in Schools Program or as a past president of the Houston Blues Society, the first woman to ever hold that position.

 After she was hit hard by pandemic tour cancellations, 2022 finds Greenleaf on the rebound.
 She was nominated for another Koko Taylor Award and is releasing her first record in a decade, I Ain’t Playin’.
 The recording features her own originals, songs from fellow Texas blues artists like Long John Hunter and Johnny Copeland, and a reflection of her spiritual side with the Civil Rights anthem “I Wish I Knew How It Would Feel To Be Free.”
 Greenleaf remains committed to the blues: “Any modern American music that you hear, blues is the mother.
 And you shouldn’t throw away your mama!”

-Forming a tight complement to Greenleaf’s powerhouse vocals are the members of the Blue Mercy band: guitarist Cristiano Chochemore, bassist John Morris, drummer Galvan Moolchan, and keyboardist Darryl Lavigne.
+Forming a tight complement to Greenleaf’s powerhouse vocals are the members of the Blue Mercy band: guitarist Cristiano Chochemore, bassist Jelando Johnson, and drummer Galvan Moolchan.